The Atacama Cosmology Telescope: Physical Properties of Sunyaev-Zel'dovich Effect Clusters on the Celestial Equator: Discussion

-Prompted by the results from \cite{Planck-scaling} where the predicted $Y_{SZ}$ from the $Y_{SZ}-N_{200}$ relation \citep{Rozo2009} was much higher than the observed stacked $Y_{SZ}$ signal for the MaxBCG clusters \citep{MaxBCG}, a number of studies have considered some level of miscentering \citep{Biesiadzinski2012,Angulo2012,Sehgal2012} to explain this discrepancy.
+Prompted by the results from \cite{Planck-scaling} where the predicted $Y_{SZ}$ from the $Y_{SZ}-N_{200}$ relation \citep{Rozo2009} was much higher than the observed stacked $Y_{SZ}$ signal for the MaxBCG clusters \citep{MaxBCG}, some studies have considered miscentering to explain this discrepancy \citep[e.g.][]{Biesiadzinski2012,Sehgal2012}, while others favor solutions that include uncertainties in optical systematics and selection effects \citep{Angulo2012,Rozo2012}.
 Our sample of SZ galaxy clusters allows us to directly investigate the offsets between the SZ centroid position in the 148\,GHz ACT maps and the location of the BCG on the optical images.
 One key advantage of our sample is that the BCG identification has been performed visually in all cases to ensure that it is indeed the brightest member in the cluster and hence is virtually free of bias due to miscentering.
 We compute the offsets between the BCG and SZ centroid position for the high-significance sample (S/N$>5.1$) and the full sample (Figure~\ref{fig:d2BCG}) for the S82 region.
 We find that the typical distance to the BCG is less than $0.3$\,Mpc\,$h_{70}^{-1}$ for both samples, with mean distance values of $0.12$\,Mpc\,$h_{70}^{-1}$ and $0.17$\,Mpc\,$h_{70}^{-1}$ for the high-significance and the full sample respectively.
 We therefore find no significant evidence for the amount of misalignment required to explain the discrepancy between $Y_{SZ}$ and $N_{200}$ by {\em Planck} to be a physical offset, as opposed to algorithmic, between the BCG and the gas center.
 We note that the typical positional uncertainty of the ACT SZ centroid for cluster is $\approx1'.4/$ SNR which for S/N$=4.5$ corresponds to $0.12\,h_{70}^{-1}$\,Mpc and $0.16\,h_{70}^{-1}$\,Mpc at $z=0.5$ and $z=1.0$ respectively.
 Thus the observed level of offset can be accounted by the uncertainty in the ACT cluster centering.